com-lihaoyi/utest/readme.md

 `assertMatch` is a convenient way of checking that a value matches a particular shape, using Scala's pattern matching syntax.
 This includes support for use of `|` or `_` or `if`-guards within the pattern match.
 This gives you additional flexibility over a traditional `assert(a == Seq(1, 2))`, as you can use `_` as a wildcard e.g. using `assertMatch(a){case Seq(1, _)=>}` to match any 2-item `Seq` whose first item is `1`.

-`assertMatch` is not currently macro-powered and does not print the value of local variables on failure.
+As with `assert`, `assertMatch` adds debugging information to the error messages if the value fails to match or throws an unexpected Exception while evaluating.

 Execution Model
 ===============